-The discount rate used to measure the total pension liability was 6.8 percent and 7.05 percent as of September 30, 2019 and 2018, respectively.
-The discount rate used to measure the total OPEB liability was 6.95 and 7.15 percent as of September 30, 2019 and 2018, respectively.
+The discount rate used to measure the total pension liability was 6.8 percent as of September 30, 2020 and 2019.
+The discount rate used to measure the total OPEB liability was 6.95 percent as of September 30, 2020 and 2019.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that University contributions will be made at statutorily required rates.

 Based on those assumptions, the pension plan's fiduciary net position and the OPEB plan's fiduciary net position were projected to be available to make all projected future benefit payments of current active and inactive employees.
-Therefore, the long term expected rate of return on pension plan and OPEB plan investments was applied to all periods of projected benefit payments to determine the total pension liability and total OPEB liability.
+Therefore, the long-term expected rate of return on pension plan and OPEB plan investments was applied to all periods of projected benefit payments to determine the total pension liability and total OPEB liability.

-The long term expected rate of return on pension plan and OPEB plan investments was determined using a building block method in which best estimate ranges of expected future real rates of return (expected returns, net of plan investment expense, and inflation) are developed for each major asset class.
-These ranges are combined to produce the long term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+The long-term expected rate of return on pension plan and OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of plan investment expense, and inflation) are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

-Septemb er 30, 2019 September 30, 2018
+Septemb er 30, 2020 Septemb er 30, 2019

 Long-term Long-term

 Target Expected Real Target Expected Real

 Allocation Rate of Return Allocation Rate of Return

-Domestic equity pools 28.0% 5.5% 28.0% 5.7%
+Domestic equity pools 25.0% 5.6% 28.0% 5.7%

-Private equity pools 18.0% 8.6% 18.0% 9.2%
+Private equity pools 16.0% 9.3% 18.0% 9.2%

-International equity pools 16.0% 7.3% 16.0% 7.2%
+International equity pools 15.0% 7.4% 16.0% 7.2%

-Fixed-income pools 10.5% 1.2% 10.5% 5.0%
+Fixed-income pools 10.5% 50.0% 10.5% 50.0%

 Real estate and

-infrastructure pools 10.0% 4.2% 10.0% 3.9%
+infrastructure pools 10.0% 4.9% 10.0% 3.9%

-Absolute return pools 15.5% 5.4% 15.5% 5.2%
+Absolute return pools 9.0% 3.2% 15.5% 5.2%

+Real return/opportunities pools 12.5% 6.6% - -

 Short-term investment

-pools 2.0% 0.8% 2.0% 0.0%
+pools 2.0% -0.1% 2.0% 0.0%

-Total 100% .
-100% :
+Total 100% : 100% =